A manufacturable surface code architecture for spin qubits with fast transversal logic: Fault-tolerant resource estimation

-The numerics in the prior section showed that, using transversal CNOTs, the \snaq{} architecture can perform individual logical operations over twice as fast as competing architectures for sufficiently close logical qubits.
-As an example of compiling a logical circuit to the \snaq{} architecture, we consider 15-to-1 T state distillation, a crucial task for fault-tolerant quantum computation which serves as a useful microbenchmark.
-15-to-1 distillation is derived from the [[15,1,3]] Hastings-Haah code \cite{bravyi_universal_2005} and involves preparing 15 noisy T states and \removed{``distilling'' them}performing an encoding circuit to produce one higher-fidelity T state.
-There are a variety of ways to compile the distillation circuit onto the surface code, trading space and time \cite{fowler_low_2019, litinski_game_2019, litinski_magic_2019, fazio_low-overhead_2025}.
+The 15-to-1 distillation circuit \removed{is derived from the [[15,1,3]] Hastings-Haah code \cite{bravyi_universal_2005} and} involves preparing 15 noisy T states and \removed{``distilling'' them}performing an encoding circuit to produce one higher-fidelity T state.
+For \snaq{}, we \removed{choose to use the }use a tCNOT-compatible circuit shown in Figure~\ref{fig:benchmarks}a\removed{ which uses 16 logical qubits.
+The benefit of this encoding circuit is that the transversal CNOT implementation is highly parallelizable, requiring only four layers if the shuttles are properly scheduled}.
+We assume \removed{readout density $\rho=1$, }T state preparation time comparable to surface code initialization time\removed{,} and no decoding delay for conditional S corrections.
+Our construction assumes that four SE rounds are performed during the distillation, as shown in Figure~\ref{fig:benchmarks}.\removed{Each SE round here takes twice as long due to the two-column logical layout.} We assume the implementation of a fold-transversal S gate \cite{moussa_transversal_2016, chen_transversal_2024}, which we set to have a latency equal to $2d\cdot t_\text{shuttle} + t_\text{CNOT}$.
 Neither of the two prior spin qubit architecture proposals is compatible with parallelizable transversal CNOTs, so lattice surgery is needed instead.
 For the \spinbus{} architecture, we can use the implementation from Figure 11 of Ref. \cite{litinski_magic_2019}, which requires $6d$ SE rounds on a 15-patch two-dimensional layout of surface codes.
-For the \twobyN{} architecture, using a virtual 2$\times$N layout of logical surface code qubits as depicted in Figure 3 of Ref. \cite{siegel_towards_2024}, we can implement the same circuit\removed{, but must} restricted to a 2$\times$5 layout, which extends the temporal cost to $12d$ SE rounds.
-For \snaq{}, we choose to use the circuit shown in Figure~\ref{fig:distill15to1}, which uses 16 logical qubits.
-The benefit of this encoding circuit is that the transversal CNOT implementation is highly parallelizable, requiring only four layers if the shuttles are properly scheduled.
-We assume readout density $\rho=1$, T state preparation time comparable to surface code initialization time, and no decoding delay for conditional S corrections.
-Our construction assumes that four SE rounds are performed during the distillation, as shown in Figure~\ref{fig:distill15to1}.\removed{Each SE round here takes twice as long due to the two-column logical layout.} We assume the implementation of a fold-transversal S gate \cite{moussa_transversal_2016, chen_transversal_2024}, which we set to have a latency equal to $2d\cdot t_\text{shuttle} + t_\text{CNOT}$.
+For the \twobyN{} architecture, using a virtual 2$\times$N layout of logical surface code qubits as depicted in Figure 3 of Ref. \cite{siegel_early_2024}, we can implement the same circuit\removed{, but must} restricted to a 2$\times$5 layout, which extends the temporal cost to $12d$ SE rounds.